mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

     diametrically opposed.
 - No talent should have more than six powers; ideally three to four.
-  - The Learning DM for a talent is always based on the most difficult Learning DM for a power’s talent. _For example, mixing_ _the Telepathy and Ship Integration powers into a single talent_ _would mean this talent has a Learning DM of –4 (the Learning_ _DM for the Ship Integration-sourced powers)._
+  - The Learning DM for a talent is always based on the most difficult Learning DM for a power's talent. _For example, mixing_ _the Telepathy and Ship Integration powers into a single talent_ _would mean this talent has a Learning DM of –4 (the Learning_ _DM for the Ship Integration-sourced powers)._